 Violet creates training packages that offer a fun, interactive, authentic look at the Gypsy and Traveller Communities.
 The packages are developed for each audience based on several factors, including audience and budget.

-Session are ideally delivered to audiences of around 10-20 participants.
+Sessions are ideally delivered to audiences of around 10-20 participants.
 This allows a good level of intracultural exploration and conversation.
-All sessions are run on the basis of “a safe space conversation”
+All sessions are run on the basis of “a safe space conversation”.

 The sessions are designed not to spoon feed information to an audience, but to work with the audience to look at what is needed to increase their cultural competence when interacting with these and other communities.